Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Conferral of Degrees

-The official conferral of degrees is determined and voted on by the KHSC-KansasCOM Board of Trustees.
+The official conferral of degrees is determined and voted on by the KHSU-KansasCOM Board of Trustees.

 Electronic Recording Policy

-Electronic recording of learning activities is the responsibility of the KHSC-KansasCOM staff who adhere to institutional guidelines for obtaining appropriate permissions from those involved.
-“Learning activities” at KHSC-KansasCOM involve all scheduled curricular activities including lectures, labs, small groups, presentations, reviews, demonstrations, and any activity in which faculty members, patients, or off-campus visitors are participating.
+Electronic recording of learning activities is the responsibility of the KHSU-KansasCOM staff who adhere to institutional guidelines for obtaining appropriate permissions from those involved.
+“Learning activities” at KHSU-KansasCOM involve all scheduled curricular activities including lectures, labs, small groups, presentations, reviews, demonstrations, and any activity in which faculty members, patients, or off-campus visitors are participating.

 Due to technical issues, privacy, intellectual property rights, and/or the decision of the faculty member, the recording of any class, lecture, etc. is not guaranteed.
 Recordings are intended to supplement the education of the student, not to replace attendance at the presentation.
 Some students may have accommodations that permit lecture recording.